kedro-org/kedro/docs/source/get_started/starters.md

 # Kedro starters

-Kedro starters are used to create projects that contain code to run as-is, or to adapt and extend.
-They provide pre-defined example code and configuration that can be reused, for example:
+Kedro starters provide pre-defined example code and configuration that can be reused, for example:

-* As example code for a typical Kedro project
+* As template code for a typical Kedro project
 * To add a `docker-compose` setup to launch Kedro next to a monitoring stack
 * To add deployment scripts and CI/CD setup for your targeted infrastructure

 A Kedro starter is a [Cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/) template that contains the boilerplate code for a Kedro project.
 You can create your own starters for reuse within a project or team, as described in the documentation about [how to create a Kedro starter](../extend_kedro/create_kedro_starters.md).